-Kraków Old Town Beer GardensMost foreigners will keep to the market square, and while the views and vibe are super, you’ll find that every establishment on the market square only serves the most basic national beers, and they charge 50% more for them.
+Kraków Old Town Beer GardensMost foreigners will keep to the market square, and while the views and vibe are super, you’ll find that almost every establishment on the market square only serves the most basic national beers, and they charge up to 50% more for them.
 Kraków's courtyards are more interesting and one of the best is Buddha Bar, where DJs spin records under the stars through a narrow passageway across from the Mickiewicz monument.
-Other Old Town notables include Bunkier - a positively huge terrace on the Planty, Klub Re, Viva La Pinta, and the popular nook known as 'Doubting Thomas Lane' (ul. Św.
+Other Old Town notables include Klub Re, Viva La Pinta, Krakowskie Zakąski, and the popular nook known as 'Doubting Thomas Lane' (ul. Św.
 Tomasza) held down by Cafe Camelot and Dym.

 Kraków Kazimierz Beer GardensTrack down to Kazimierz, however, to enjoy alfresco drinking at its finest; Plac Nowy is a no-brainer, but tables can be hard to find - note that Le Scandale has plenty of space hidden in its courtyard.
-Away from Plac Nowy, Stara Zajezdnia has almost limitless space if you're in a larger group, but if you're looking for something more intimate, get thee to the atmospheric and evocative gardens head to MleczarniaorEszeweria.
-Also, don’t forget ul.
-Szeroka - far less lively than the rest of Kazimierz, but less grubby as well, and it catches sun later into the evening.
+Away from Plac Nowy, Stara Zajezdnia has almost limitless space if you're in a larger group, but if you're looking for something more intimate, get thee to the atmospheric and evocative gardens of Mleczarnia, Eszeweria or 2 Okna.

 Also, don’t forget ul.
 Szeroka.
 Though more touristy and less lively than the rest of Kazimierz, it catches sun later into the evening, and you might catch a live klezmer concert as well.

 Kraków's Biggest Beer GardensFor sheer size, again, it's Stara Zajezdnia - Kazimierz's old tram depot, or riverside drinking at Forum Przestrzenie and Hala Forum - headquartered side by side in an eroding PRL-era hotel.